-Certain forms of chronic insomnia tend to be less amenable to control with simple nonpharmacologic and brief sedative-hypnotic modes of treatment.
-Some form of cognitive-behavioral therapy (CBT), utilizing stimulus control, relaxation training, and sleep restriction therapies, sequentially or in combination, achieves the best results [46; 49].
+Multicomponent CBT, utilizing stimulus control, relaxation training, and sleep restriction therapies, sequentially or in combination, achieves the best results [46; 49].
+The course of treatment typically requires four to eight sessions and includes sleep hygiene instruction, relaxation training, and other counter-arousal techniques [149].
 Stimulus control therapy, which is akin to maintaining strict sleep hygiene, has been extensively studied and is the most recommended modality for initial insomnia treatment [43].
 However, because sleep cues and other practices learned with sleep hygiene/stimulus control may become (or may already be) a cause of arousal, it is unlikely that all clinical subtypes will benefit significantly from this form of therapy.

-The effectiveness of CBT for psychophysiologic insomnia has been demonstrated in several studies [43; 49; 50; 51].
+The effectiveness of CBT for psychophysiologic insomnia has been demonstrated in multiple clinical studies [43; 49; 50; 51; 149].
+Accessible CBT programs are available in individual, group, telephonic, web-based, and self-help bibliotherapy contexts.
 Patients also tend to prefer CBT over pharmacologic options and other forms of psychotherapy [51].

 Relaxation techniques (e.g., biofeedback, breath counting/deep breathing, meditation, progressive relaxation) can be an effective adjunct to CBT [46; 52].
-Progressive relaxation can be particularly effective in patients who somatize stress into physical tension.
+Progressive relaxation can be particularly effective in somatic-sensitive patients who tend to transform stress into physical tension.
 This form of therapy involves tensing and relaxing individual muscle groups while breathing deeply, starting from the toes, working progressively through the calves, thighs, stomach, shoulders, hands, arms, and neck, and ending with the facial muscles.
 Deep breathing exercises use slow, controlled breaths (while counting) to "quiet" racing thoughts; if the mind wanders from counting breaths, patients should resume counting and eventually they should fall asleep [52].

 Sleep restriction is also a useful form of therapy [52; 53].
-This technique is based on the observation of deeper, more consolidated sleep in sleep-deprived test subjects.
+This technique is used to optimize the sleep drive and regain healthy circadian rhythm, based on the observation that deeper, more consolidated sleep occurs in sleep-deprived test subjects.
 Through this paradoxical approach, patients learn to associate time spent in bed with time spent sleeping [54].
 The first step is for patients to keep a sleep log for two weeks to determine their average total sleep time (i.e., average amount of time asleep in bed); 30 minutes is added to this time to establish the time they will be allowed in bed [55].
 For example, if the patient's average total sleep time is 5 hours, the allowed time in bed will be 5.5 hours.
 Next, a wake time is set based upon when the patient needs to start their day (e.g., 6:30 a.m.), and the bed time is set by counting backward based on the time in bed allowance (e.g., 1:00 a.m.).
 Regardless of how sleepy the patient feels, he or she must not nap or get into bed before the prescribed bedtime.
 Upon waking, the patient should expose his or her eyes to bright light (daylight whenever possible) to reinforce the sleep/wake cycle [55].
 If after two weeks the patient feels tired during the day, they may add 15 minutes to the sleep allowance, and every successive week they may add an additional 15 minutes until they are able to get to sleep easily, are sleeping well throughout the night, and feel rested during the day [55].

 The minimum amount of sleep needed to achieve these goals is recommended, and a consistent sleep and wake time must be maintained.
 This therapy should be discontinued if job performance or safety is compromised due to excessive daytime sleepiness.